osu-cs492-599-w24/final-project-leaguestats-1/README.md

 # LeagueStats

+## Description

 A League of Legends mobile tracking app.

-## Description

-Description.

 ## Getting Started

 ### Requirements

-### Install
+An android device.

 ### Usage
+Navigate between the 4 screens using the bottom navigation bar.
+The home page has a search bar you can enter a summoner name of.
+You may click on game history and champion rotations for more functions.
+The settings menu can change which region you are searching in.

 ## Authors